What Happened to Former Michigan Star Denard Robinson?

 What is Denard Robinson doing now?

 It didn’t take Robinson long to find another job in football.
-He returned to the Jaguars in 2020, who hired him as an offensive quality control coach.
-As an offensive quality control coach, Robinson helps the offense prepare for upcoming games throughout the season.
-Even though his playing career wasn’t long in the NFL, he continues to be involved in the game, and he’s working with the team that drafted him out of college.
+He returned to the Jaguars in 2020, who hired him as an offensive quality control coach to help the offense prepare for upcoming games.